Skip to main content

 The brand for **DML** — the platform's wire-format vocabulary — published as the agent-facing symbol page at `/src/pages/agents/dreamineering-symbols.tsx`.
 Same codes DML defines, packaged for visibility, with a live decoder widget.

-Avoid: treating Dreamineering Symbols and DML as different things (one wire format, two names); confusing with A&ID symbols (different — A&ID is diagram notation per `docs/agents/instruments/`; Dreamineering Symbols are wire-format codes per DML).
+Avoid: treating Dreamineering Symbols and DML as different things (one wire format, two names); confusing with A&ID symbols (different — A&ID is diagram notation per `playbook/agents/instruments/`; Dreamineering Symbols are wire-format codes per DML).

 Consumer brand for DML.
 Lives at /agents/dreamineering-symbols (with live decoder).